AI Trail Analysis

 - Insect repellent

 Given the 'hard' difficulty and rocky terrain, sturdy hiking boots are crucial.
-Ample water and snacks are necessary for the 6.7-mile distance and 1650 ft elevation gain.
-Trekking poles can aid with stability on steep descents, and navigation tools are important for staying on the loop.
+Ample water is essential for the strenuous climb, and navigation tools are recommended even on a well-marked loop.
+Trekking poles can greatly assist with stability on rocky ascents and descents.

 Safety tips⌄